nuriel77/iri-lb-haproxy/README.md

 This PoC playbook will install some packages on the system to allow it to operate and configure the services properly. **Do not use this installation on a production service!**

 ## Installation

+There are two ways to get up and running.
+The best and most complete is via Ansible.
+The second is building the Consul container yourself and running via the provided docker-compose.yml file.
+See the Appendix chapter for more information on running via Docker Compose.

 To install Ansible see https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html